common-workflow-language/cwl-v1.2/concepts.md

 Implementation extensions which modify execution semantics must be [listed in the `requirements` field](#Requirements_and_hints).

+## Packed documents

+A "packed" CWL document is one that contains multiple process objects.
+This makes it possible to store and transmit a Workflow together with the processes of each of its steps in a single file.

+There are two methods to create packed documents: embedding and $graph.
+These can be both appear in the same document.

+"Embedding" is where the entire process object is copied into the `run` field of a workflow step.
+If the step process is a subworkflow, it can be processed recursively to embed the processes of the subworkflow steps, and so on.
+Embedded process objects may optionally include `id` fields.

+A "$graph" document does not have a process object at the root.
+Instead there is a [`$graph`](SchemaSalad.html#Document_graph) field which consists of a list of process objects.
+Each process object must have an `id` field.
+Workflow `run` fields cross-reference other processes in the document `$graph` using the `id` of the process object.

+All process objects in a packed document must validate and execute as the `cwlVersion` appearing the top level.
+A `cwlVersion` field appearing anywhere other than the top level must be ignored.

+When executing a packed document, the reference to the document may include a fragment identifier.
+If present, the fragment identifier specifies the `id` of the process to execute.

+If the reference to the packed document does not include a fragment identifier, the runner must choose the top-level process object as the entry point.
+If there is no top-level process object (as in the case of `$graph`) then the runner must choose the process object with an id of `#main`.
+If there is no `#main` object, the runner must return an error.

 # Execution model

 ## Execution concepts

 A **parameter** is a named symbolic input or output of process, with an associated datatype or schema.
 During execution, values are assigned to parameters to make the input object or output object used for concrete process invocation.

 A **CommandLineTool** is a process characterized by the execution of a standalone, non-interactive program which is invoked on some input,